cactos/cactos.github.io/_docs/02_monitoring-only.md

 gallery:
  - url: dashboard_1.PNG
    image_path: dashboard_1.PNG
-   alt: "dashboard_1.png"
+   alt: dashboard_1.png
-   title: "Monitoring Dashboard Real-time overview with VMs and Compute Nodes"
+   title: Monitoring Dashboard Real-time overview with VMs and Compute Nodes
  - url: dashboard_2.PNG
    image_path: dashboard_2.PNG
    alt: dashboard_2.png
-   title: "Monitoring Dashboard Real-time overview with metrics"
+   title: Monitoring Dashboard Real-time overview with metrics
 ---

 {% include base_path %}

-{% include toc %}

 CACTOS may be used from a datacentre operator to monitor its infrastructure.
 By installing and enabling CactoScale in the infrastructure (cf. Figure 1), **integrates multiple sources of performance and error monitoring data** into a consolidated architecture with a unified interface and storage architecture.
 Specifically, data agents co-located with the data centre servers collect log traces from user-defined data sources and